NumEconCopenhagen/NumEconCopenhagen.netlify.com/content/self-study.md

 title: "Self-study"
 ---

 You can also go through this course as self-study.
-If you have never programmet before, the [DataCamp](https://www.datacamp.com/home) courses is the most gentle introduction to Python you can get.
+If you have never programmed before, the [DataCamp](https://www.datacamp.com/home) courses is the most gentle introduction to Python you can get.
 It is worth paying for.
 After that:

 1. Read the [introduction slides](/lectures/week1_slides/).
 * Follow the first set of [guides](/guides/).